 "name","email","external_id","details","notes","phone","role", "restriction","organization","tags" Enrico Venticello,"firstname.lastname@example.org",,,,,"agent","Help Desk Mastermind",,

-If you accidentally use a role that doesn't exist in Zendesk Support, the agent is set to Light Agent.
-You can then manually change the agent's role to another role by editing their user profile.
+Note that you must have already created the custom role in Zendesk Support before you can use it in your CSV.
+If you accidentally use a role name that doesn't exist in Support, the user's role defaults to Light Agent.
+You can then manually change the agent's role in their user profile.

 Assigning multiple email addresses and phone numbers to a user